 Sidley has been granted a licence to practise local law in Singapore under the country’s Qualifying Foreign Law Practice (QFLP) programme.
 Sidley was one of only four firms to be granted this licence on 19 February 2013 by Singapore’s Ministry of Law, bringing the total number of QFLP firms to 10.

 Sidley values the recognition it has received in response to its leadership in its wide range of legal services around the globe.
 These accolades come from professional peers, publications and industry journals, and clients in numerous industries.
 They include:

 • Received the most first-tier national rankings of any US law firm in the 2014 US News – Best Lawyers “Best Law Firms” survey for the fourth consecutive year (and each year since the survey’s inception)

 • One of only three firms to earn a place on the BTI Client Service 30 for 13 consecutive years

 • Consistently ranks among the top global capital markets firms in the Thomson Reuters league tables

-• Named USA Law Firm of the Year and Global Trade & Customs Law Firm of the Year at the 2012 Who’s Who Legal Awards
+• Named USA Law Firm of the Year, Illinois Law Firm of the Year and Global Trade and Customs Law Firm of the Year in the 2014 Who’s Who Legal awards

-• Named as one of the top 25 national corporate law firms in Corporate Board Member magazine’s 2011 survey of corporate directors and general counsel
+• Named as one of the top 25 national corporate law firms in Corporate Board Member magazine’s 2013 survey of corporate directors and general counsel